Zetsukae/Zetsukae/README.md

 # 👋 Hi, I’m **Zetsukae**

-✨ *I love nostalgia.*
+✨ *I have a soft spot for nostalgia.*

-A web developer passionate about experimentation, open-source, and useful (or just fun) projects.
-I build projects to learn, test ideas, and improve my skills — sometimes with the help of **AI** when it makes sense.
+I’m a web developer who likes to **experiment, break things, and learn by doing**.
+Most of my projects are built to test ideas, improve my skills, or just explore concepts I find interesting.

+I’m mainly focused on **JavaScript**, still learning **HTML and CSS**, and I sometimes use **AI as a helper**, not as a replacement, especially when it helps me move forward faster.

+I work **exclusively on Linux** 🐧.

 ---